Finitary codings for the random-cluster model and other infinite-range monotone models: Introduction and main results

 The general framework discussed in this paper is that of monotone specifications.
-A formalization of concepts first introduced in the work of Dobrushin~\cite{Dobrushin1968TheDe} and Landford--Ruelle~\cite{lanford1969observables}, specifications are families of finite-volume measures, indexed by finite subsets and arbitrary configurations (boundary conditions), that satisfy certain consistency relations.
+Specifications, a formalization of concepts first introduced in the work of Dobrushin~\cite{Dobrushin1968TheDe} and Landford--Ruelle~\cite{lanford1969observables}, are families of finite-volume measures, indexed by finite subsets and arbitrary configurations (boundary conditions), that satisfy certain consistency relations.
 They are called monotonic (or attractive) if the measures respect a partial ordering on configurations, in the sense of stochastic domination; this property is a generalization of the FKG property of the random-cluster model, or Griffiths' inequalities for the Ising model.
+We emphasize that we will not demand that specifications are quasi-local (which is a well-known continuity property), which is frequently assumed elsewhere and violated by the random-cluster and other infinite-range models.
 The generality of the framework has many possible applications.
 We discuss two additional applications: to the critical loop $O(n)$ model on the hexagonal lattice, and to subcritical long-range Ising models.
 As far as we are aware, this is the first finitary coding result for the loop $O(n)$ model and the only non-perturbative finitary coding result for long-range Ising models (see~\cite{gallo2014attractive} for a result at sufficiently high temperatures).